 Project Green Challenge (PGC) features 30-days of environmentally themed challenges, providing students with mentorship, advocacy, and leadership skills.
 Through conscious living, informed consumption, and individual and collective action, PGC participants are challenged to sustain a healthy, just, and thriving planet.
 Since launching in 2011, this initiative has engaged over 25,000 students directly and tens of millions indirectly, on more than 1000 campuses in all 50 states and 45 countries.
 It runs from October 1-30, 2016.
 Sign up here.

-CAMPUS ROAD TOUR
+CONSCIOUS COLLEGE ROAD TOUR

 This unique, interactive, hands-on event prompts students to become informed about conscious living, mindful consumption, and inspires them to question, seek solutions and become effective at leading change.
 The Road Tour will visit 16-18 pre-selected campuses between March and May, 2017 to engage students in the transition from conventional to sustainable in their daily lives and on campuses.